brucellino/pandoc_resume/resume.md

 ------------------------

  * Coordinator of the Africa-Arabia Regional Operations Centre
- * Responsible for South African participation in the Sci-GaIA EU Horizon-2020 funded project
+ * Architecture, design and delivery of data infrastructure for Data-Intensive Research Initiative for South Africa
  * Development of data infrastructure and services for African research institutes
  * Development of advanced services for application developers and site operations team – executable infrastructure and continuous integration platforms.